 Resident Advisors play an integral role in the quality of the residential program at Emory.
-For that reason, the administrative staff in the Office of Residence Life & Housing has developed a selection process designed to identify qualified individuals, and provide all applicants with valuable experience in group interaction and interviewing.
+For that reason, the administrative staff in the Office of Residence Life has developed a selection process designed to identify qualified individuals, and provide all applicants with valuable experience in group interaction and interviewing.

 The selection process will give you an opportunity to share with us your qualifications and motivation for the RA position.
 RAs are expected to fill many roles; therefore, it takes exceptional people to fill these positions.
 We take special care in selecting those individuals with potential to develop leadership skills and grow with the Residence Life program.

 The 2017-2018 Selection Process for Resident Advisors is now closed.
 Applications for the position will reopen in November 2017.